This month I have been testing out the new Thomas Allergy Air Pure vacuum. Isn’t he cute?

 What’s it like to use?
 The Cons

-It is a little heavy and I’m guessing that is mostly to do with the water inside, but it was very easy to use and maneuver around corners etc. so it isn’t cumbersome to use around the room.
+- Weight – It is a little heavy and I’m guessing that is mostly to do with the water inside, but it was very easy to use and manoeuvre around corners etc. so it isn’t cumbersome to use around the room.
 I have a slightly bad back so the weight is a slight issue but I’m getting used to that and as long as I lift it properly it’s fine.

 I couldn’t find many faults with this vacuum cleaner, and those things that I did notice like the weight and having to clean it don’t seem such a problem when you weigh up the amazing benefits of using the new Thomas Allery Air Pure Vacuum cleaner.